keybuk/homebridge-powerview/README.md

 [![npm](https://img.shields.io/npm/v/homebridge-powerview.svg)](https://www.npmjs.com/package/homebridge-powerview)
 [![npm](https://img.shields.io/npm/dt/homebridge-powerview.svg)](https://www.npmjs.com/package/homebridge-powerview)

+**The PowerView Hub now natively supports HomeKit, making this plugin unnecessary.
+Their support works great in my home, so I will not be maintaining this plugin anymore.
+Source is left up in case their support doesn't work for someone, and to allow them to fork this plugin as a starting point.**

 This is a plugin for [Homebridge](https://github.com/nfarina/homebridge) to provide [HomeKit](https://www.apple.com/uk/ios/home/) support for [Hunter Douglas PowerView](https://www.hunterdouglas.com/operating-systems/motorized/powerview-motorization) window shades.

 You can download it from [npm](https://www.npmjs.com/package/homebridge-powerview).